mahboobgit/JsWebWorker/README.md

 4. Timer

 Deferred: It will allow us to create a long running operation and allow other developers to register event handlers

-DEFERRED object is used to manage long running operations and raise events on complition, failure, etc.
+DEFERRED object is used to manage long running operations and raise events on complition, failure, etc. It's coming from JQuery.

+1. It can be user for if we want to set up some progress bar.

+PROMISES: Its a promise for returning an object in future.

+done  : Done
+reject   : Failure
+progress : InProgress